Secure CheckoutPersonal information is secured with SSL technology.

 Department of Medical Physics and Clinical Engineering, Royal Liverpool University Hospital, UK

-31 years, 4 jobs, 3 reorganisations, 2 city moves and a PhD later, Dr. Ganney is turning his attention more towards training the next generations of Computer Scientists, of trying to give them the platform, tools and experience they will need in order for Clinical Scientists and Engineers to always make a positive difference through the software that they write.
-Paul is currently a part-time Consultant Clinical Scientist at University College London Hospitals and has a wealth of experience as a training supervisor, placement supervisor, examiner, syllabus writer, lecturer and student that he is keen to apply to the role of Programme Lead for Bioinformatics.
+Paul Ganney, BSc (Hons), MSc, PhD, CSci, MIPEM, FIAP, 34 years, 5 jobs, 3 reorganisations, 2 city moves and a PhD later, Consultant Clinical Scientist Dr. Ganney is turning his attention more towards training the next generations of Computer Scientists, of trying to give them the platform, tools and experience they will need in order for Clinical Scientists and Engineers to always make a positive difference through the software that they write.
+Paul is currently lecturing part-time at three Universities and has a wealth of experience both within the academic and practical hospital environments that he is keen to apply.

 Professional Lead for Bioinformatics, National School of Healthcare Science, Health Education West Midlands, Birmingham, UK

-Oxford Centre for Enablement, Oxford University Hospitals NHS Trust, Oxford, UK
+David Long, AJM Healthcare, UK, Oxford University Hospitals NHS Foundation Trust, Oxford, UK

 Principal Clinical Scientist, Physiological Measurement, UCLH; Honorary Senior Lecturer, University College London, London, UK